Middle East & Arabic PPC Company

 PPC competition in the Middle East

-For 2019 we are starting to see more product listing ads showing up in Google search results in Arabic.
+For 2020 product listing ads showing up in Google search results in Arabic for many industries despite not being available a few years about in Arabic.
 It appears that though they still aren’t available in all industries, these product listing ads are starting to appear for some search queries in certain industries.
 The page real estate that these product listing ads takes up in Arabic usually isn’t as much page real estate as you would see taken up in English search results.
 This is likely because fewer products are competing for the space, so fewer are shown.
-In 2019 we are seeing that the use of the words “for sale” in the Arabic keyword often contributes to product listing ads appearing.
+In 2020 we are seeing that the use of the words “for sale” in the Arabic keyword often contributes to product listing ads appearing.

 Is Arab focused PPC Right for Your Business?